Borden Chase: Personal life

-Borden Chase and wife Lee Keith had two children: a daughter, Barrie Chase, a now-retired actress and dancer, and a son, Frank Chase, an American character actor and screenwriter.
+Borden Chase and wife Lee Keith had one child together: a daughter, Barrie Chase, a now-retired actress and dancer.
+He had a son to an earlier marriage, Frank Chase, an American character actor and screenwriter.
 Lee also had a daughter, Pat, from an earlier relationship.

 Chase became estranged from his wife in 1948 and they soon divorced.
 During Chase's 1949 divorce, Lee Keith reported that the least Chase had earned was $30,000 year and that the most he had earned had been $250,000.
 That year he was reportedly writing a film for James Cagney, Far Island.
 Lee claimed he had an affair with his step-daughter Pat, and that detectives found them in a hotel room together, naked.
 Chase went on to marry Pat.
+Barrie Chase recalled after her mother "went public" about her father's affair with her step sister "he threatened both our lives."

 Chase was an active member of the Motion Picture Alliance for the Preservation of American Ideals, an anti-Communist group which was active in Hollywood during the years of the Hollywood blacklist.
+He later said: